A comparison between initialization strategies for the infinite hidden Markov model: Data Availability Statement

-{S\arabic{section}} {S\arabic{figure}} {S\arabic{table}} Section \ref{sec:additionalsim} provides additional Tables and Figures from the simulation studies in Section 4 of the main paper.
-In Section \ref{sec:addemp}, we study the macroeconomic application by excluding the COVID-19 outbreak.
+Section \ref{sec:HDP} provides more details on the hierarchical Dirichlet process, while Section \ref{sec:beam} presents a detailed description of the beam sampler for posterior inference.
+Section \ref{sec:ARI} shows the definition of the Adjusted Rand Index, and Section \ref{sec:additionalsim} provides additional Tables and Figures from the simulation studies in Section 4 of the main paper.
+In Section \ref{sec:addemp}, we study the macroeconomic application of the main paper by excluding the COVID-19 outbreak, while in Section \ref{sec:old} we show an application to the well-known Old Faithful geyser dataset.